PI2-TEAM01/Flex/README.md

  * Each time the client connects  to the server, the server sends data

 ## STEP 3 :
-Receive all the data on the client-side and move servo motors in function of data received
+Reception of server data on the client-side and action of servo motors according to data received

 <center>